jbcodeforce/kp-data-replication/docs/mm2-provisioning.md

 ## Provisioning automation

 For IT operation automation we can use [Ansible](https://www.ansible.com/resources/videos/quick-start-video) to define a playbook to provision the Mirror Maker 2 environment.
-The [Strimzi Ansinle playbook](https://github.com/rmarting/strimzi-ansible-playbook) repository containts playbook examples for creating cluster roles and service accounts and deploy operators.
+The [Strimzi Ansible playbook](https://github.com/rmarting/strimzi-ansible-playbook) repository containts playbook examples for creating cluster roles and service accounts and deploy operators.

 ## Typical errors in Mirror Maker 2 traces

 * Plugin class loader for connector: 'org.apache.kafka.connect.mirror.MirrorCheckpointConnector' was not found.
     * This error message is a light issue in kafka 2.4 and does not impact the replication.
 In Kafka 2.5 this message is for DEBUG logs.
 * Error while fetching metadata with correlation id 2314 : {source.heartbeats=UNKNOWN_TOPIC_OR_PARTITION}:
     * Those messages may come from multiple reasons.
-One is the name topic is not created.
-In Event Streams topics needs to be created via CLI or User Interface.
+One is that the named topic is not created.
+In Event Streams is the target cluster the topics may need to be created via CLI or User Interface.
 It can also being related to the fact the consumer polls on a topic that has just been created and the leader for this topic-partition is not yet available, you are in the middle of a leadership election.
     * The advertised listener may not be set or found.
 * Exception on not being able to create Log directory: do the following: `export LOG_DIR=/tmp/logs`
 * ERROR WorkerSourceTask{id=MirrorSourceConnector-0} Failed to flush, timed out while waiting for producer to flush outstanding 1 messages
 * ERROR WorkerSourceTask{id=MirrorSourceConnector-0} Failed to commit offsets (org.apache.kafka.connect.runtime.SourceTaskOffsetCommitter:114)

+**Some usefule commands**

+* Connect to local cluster: `oc exec -ti eda-demo-24-cluster-kafka-0 bash`
+* list the topics: `./kafka-topics.sh --bootstrap-server eda-demo-24-cluster-kafka-bootstrap:9092 --list`